j04n-f/solidity-examples/README.md

 Gasless ERC20 token transfer with Meta transaction.
 The ERC20Permit allows a User to grant permission to others to spend their tokens in a transaction.
 User Tokens are transfered to the receiver and the fee costs to the message sender.

+*Iterable Mapping*

+Library to iterate over a mapping elements.

 *Merkel Airdrop*

 Use a Merkle Tree to check whether a User is eligible to claim the Airdrop.